 17 June 2014

 ICAEW tax blog on the saga of Mansworth v Jelley as it stood in June 2014.

 Legitimate expectation and reliance on HMRC guidance (Tax Guide 03/13)

-Minutes of two meetings between concerned external stakeholders and HMRC on Mansworth v Jelley and general issues surrounding legitimate expectation and reliance on HMRC Guidance.
+ICAEW Technical Release featuring minutes of two meetings between concerned external stakeholders and HMRC on Mansworth v Jelley and general issues surrounding legitimate expectation and reliance on HMRC Guidance.

 Revenue & Customs Brief 60/09: Questions arising from Revenue & Customs Brief 30/09